os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 ## Metadata

-The `metadata.json` file describes your application and contains a list of files that is required to load the application.
+The `metadata.json` file describes your application and contains a list of files that is required to load the it.

+> Remember to run `npm run package:discover` after you change your metadata.

 ```json
 {